nionios/intrasoft-bookstore/README.md

 - The new Next.js app/ router, so it uses:
     - Interception (on login modal)
-    - Dynamic routes (job/[id])
+    - Dynamic routes (book/[id])
     - The api/ routing system.

-- Middleware for the JWT token stored in cookies for authentication.
+- Middleware for the token stored in cookies for authentication.

 - An api backend, so [axios](https://axios-http.com/) requests are not made directly from the client to the endpoint, the endpoint api is therefore concealed from